-When you consider innovation efforts in your organization do you struggle with creating solutions that go beyond problem solving?
+When you consider innovation efforts in your organization do you struggle with creating solutions that go beyond problem-solving?

 Do you have a hard time getting commitment and buy-in across the organization for new ideas and solutions?
-And, are your internal customers dictating requirements and desires to project leads without consideration of do ability?
-If you answered yes to any of these questions, it's time for a new approach to Innovation.
+And, are your internal customers dictating requirements and desires to project leads without consideration of do-ability?
+If you answered yes to any of these questions, it’s time for a new approach to Innovation.

 Innovation at a Glance

-The current paradigm for innovation has long focused on generating creative solutions that removes the external customer’s dissatisfaction with a current system.
+The current paradigm for innovation has long focused on generating creative solutions that remove the external customer’s dissatisfaction with a current system.
 However, for organizations, this ‘system’ includes both internal and external products, services and processes and in today’s competitive economic world focus needs to be placed on both internal and external innovation to position the organization to grow competitively.

-Go Beyond Problem Solving
+Go Beyond Problem-Solving

-Problem solving is bringing a system back to its original, “unbroken” state.
+Problem-solving is bringing a system back to its original, “unbroken” state.
 Something is working, and then there is a “problem” with it and its no longer working as it did before.
-Problem solving is reestablishing that initial working state.
+Problem-solving is reestablishing that initial working state.
 Innovation is taking the system into new, uncharted territory.
 Out of the ‘original state’ and ‘into the future’.

-Innovation does not replace problem solving.
-Problem solving is a critical process for organizations and needed to do just what it is designed to do: return something to its working state to achieve the “expected state’.
-In short-term working situations, problem solving ensures the day to day operations of the organization are running.
+Innovation does not replace problem-solving.
+Problem-solving is a critical process for organizations and needed to do just what it is designed to do: return something to its working state to achieve the “expected state’.
+In short-term working situations, problem-solving ensures the day to day operations of the organization are running.
 Innovation takes that system and the organization past the ‘expected state’ to achieve what we call the ‘desired state’ that not only solves the originating issue (addresses the need) but incorporates future vision into the solution.

-To ensure we focus on innovation at the right level, we break it down into four categories: minor and major improvements, inventions, and reinventions (such as reengineering).
+To ensure we focus on innovation at the right level, we break it down into four categories: minor and major improvements, inventions, and reinventions (such as re-engineering).
 When approaching each type of innovation, teams use different tool sets but the process is the same – starting with finding the best possible solution (a new future state) that can also be funded and adopted.
 (We consider adoption as part of the equation when determining the best possible solution, because innovation that sits on the shelf is, by definition, not an innovation at all.)

 The MMI Innovation Process

-The MMI Innovation Process is a four phase iterative process for defining solutions that are creative and adoptable.
+The MMI Innovation Process is a four-phase iterative process for defining solutions that are creative and adoptable.
 Since every innovation effort is a team effort – the process used must be a collaborative team-based process.
 When considering innovation as a process, we want to ensure we change how innovation leaders and customers work together to innovate solutions that are in the best interest of the organization.
 The four phases of this process are defined below.

-The team works with customers and stakeholders to understand the need that is driving the innovation and gain an understanding of any potential causes if driven from a problem and build understanding about the current and future system.
+The team works with customers and stakeholders to understand the need that is driving the innovation and gain an understanding of any potential causes if driven by a problem and build understanding about the current and future system.